martincameron/vumeter/README.md

 # vumeter

-Stereo VU meter with physical model.
+Stereo VU meter with physical model for Java and JavaScript / Web Audio.